jplhomer/taghound-media-tagger/README.md

 ## Changelog ##

+### 2.0.0 ###
+* FEATURE: Supports v2 of the Clarifai API!
+You will need to generate an API token to continue using the product.
+* FEATURE: Run the bulk tagger in upload-only mode.
+* Removes support for checking your usage stats in WordPress.
+Clarifai no longer supports this.

 ### 1.2.0 ###
 * FEATURE: Adds the `tmt_tag_taxonomy` filter to allow users to customize the taxonomy used to store tags